 For those whom are into unique architecture, the name James Hubbell should possibly ring a bell.
 Hubbell is a beloved artist in San Diego that is responsible for designing some of the most distinctive homes and structures in the county.
+Although this is not his residency (you can see that phenomenal property on this page) it is instead a home he designed.
 His work is described as both whimsical and something you would find in a hobbit land.

 One of his fantasy homes is actually tucked away in the hills of Escondido.
 It was on the market for awhile and finally ended up selling for $1.43 million in January 2021.
 When it was on the market though, I got the lovely opportunity to not only tour the property, but also meet the owners who hired Hubbell to build their dream home!